ruediste/jabsaw/README.md

 	</build>
 	...

 to your pom.xml.
+Please note that the plugin is executed during the `process-classes` phase, which comes immediately after the compile phase.
+Thus a `mvn compile` will not check the module dependencies.
+Use `mvn process-classes` instead.

 The documentation to the configuration parameters can be accessed via:

 	mvn jabsaw:help -Ddetail=true -Dgoal=check